 "There is a fifth dimension, beyond that which is known to Man.
 It is a dimension as vast as space, and as timeless as infinity.
 It is the middleground between light and shadow, between science and superstition; and it lies between the pit of Man's fears, and the summit of his knowledge.
 This is the dimension of imagination.
 It is an area which we call...the Twilight Zone."

 One of television's most revered series, The Twilight Zone (CBS, 1959-64) stands as the role model for TV anthologies.
 Its trenchant sci-fi/fantasy parables explore humanity's hopes, despairs, prides, and prejudices in metaphoric ways conventional drama cannot.Creator Rod Serling wrote the majority of the scripts, and produced those of such now-legendary writers as Richard Matheson and Charles Beaumont.
-The series featured such soon-to-be-famous actors as Robert Redford, William Shatner, Burt Reynolds, Robert Duvall, Dennis Hopper, Carol Burnett, James Coburn, Charles Bronson, Lee Marvin, Peter Falk, Donald Pleasence and Bill Mumy, as well as such established stars as silent-film giant Buster Keaton, Art Carney, Mickey Rooney, Ida Lupino, and John Carradine.Twilight Zone The Movie, a big-screen adaptation that featured individual segments produced by Steven Spielberg, Joe Dante, John Landis and George Miller was released in 1983.
+The series featured such soon-to-be-famous actors as Robert Redford, William Shatner, Burt Reynolds, Robert Duvall, Dennis Hopper, Carol Burnett, James Coburn, Charles Bronson, Lee Marvin, Peter Falk, Donald Pleasence and Bill Mumy, as well as such established stars as silent-film giant Buster Keaton, Art Carney, Mickey Rooney, Ida Lupino, and John Carradine.Twilight Zone: The Movie, a big-screen adaptation that featured individual segments produced by Steven Spielberg, Joe Dante, John Landis and George Miller was released in 1983.
 Tragically, the movie is better remembered for a horrible accident in which three actors (two of them children) were killed during shooting of an action scene in Landis' segment.An often worthy revival series ran on CBS from 1985-87, and in first-run syndication in 1988.
 Another revival ran on UPN in the 2002-2003 season, which reunited Bill Mumy and Cloris Leachman in a sequel to the classic TZ chiller It's a Good Life.
+A licensedPinball game, The Twilight Zone, was released in 1992, filled with references and Shout Outs to various episodes.
 But it's the daring original series that shows every sign of lasting the ages as the literature that it is.Description from: SyFy.The Twilight Zone had a rather remarkable ability to take silly story concepts, combine them with preachy, moralistic writing, and produce some truly outstanding episodes.
 (Seriously, you think The West Wing was heavy-handed?
 Take a gander at one of the original TZ episodes.)
 The ghost of Adolf Hitler travels to the United States and teaches Dennis Hopper to become an effective demagogue ("He's Alive")?
 It works.
 A former concentration camp commander travels back to Dachau after World War II and is put on trial by the ghosts of his victims ("Death's Head Revisited")?
 It works.
 William Shatner hams it up and yells about the monster on the wing of the plane ("Nightmare at 20,000 Feet")?
-It works.Almost all episodes ended with Aesops; "Beauty is in the eye of the beholder," "Be tolerant," "Democracy is good," etc. Occasionally, however, you'd get a Family Unfriendly Aesop.
+It works.Almost all episodes ended with Aesops; "Beauty is in the eye of the beholder," "Be tolerant," "Democracy is good," etc. Occasionally, however, you'd get a Family-Unfriendly Aesop.
 Perhaps the most notorious example was the episode "Time Enough At Last," which starred Burgess Meredith and seemed to tell the viewer, "Even if you are a good and decent man, you can still have horrible things continually happen to you and end up with no hope at all", and became one of the most famous episodes of the original series.
 Other notorious examples are episodes that use recycled scripting employing a family unfriendly Aesop version of the original episode's end in order to force a (rather disturbing, especially in the context of the original episode) twist.
 Other times, aesops conflict with one another.
 "The Gift" tells you not to be bigots toward aliens, because they might just be bringing you the cure for cancer.
 But "To Serve Man" has all of humanity accepting and tolerant of aliens, which turns out to be a bad thing.Many television shows have borrowed liberally from the Twilight Zone, especially The Simpsons Treehouse of Horror and Futurama's "The ScaryDoor" and "Anthology of Interest".See also the episode Recap page.

-Adaptation Expansion: Due to being anywhere from 5-10 minutes longer than they episodes they're based on, the radio adaptations of the episodes tended to add in additional material to make up for the length ("Time Enough to Last," for example, added in a character who's pretty much the only person actually nice to the protagonist of the story).
+Adaptation Expansion: Due to being anywhere from 5-10 minutes longer than they episodes they're based on, the radio adaptations of the episodes tended to add in additional material to make up for the length ("Time Enough at Last," for example, added in a character who's pretty much the only person actually nice to the protagonist of the story).

 After the End: "Time Enough At Last", "The Old Man in the Cave".
 "Two".